RapidAPI/DevRel-Stack-Data/guides/posts/use-react-hooks/post.md

 				onChange={e => setInput(e.target.value)}
 			/>
 			<button onClick={() => getSearchResults()}>Search</button>
-			{repsonse && <span>{response.title}</span>}
+			{response && <span>{response.title}</span>}
 		</div>
 	);
 }
 ```

 Now, whenever the "Search" button is clicked, our function will run and send the search field input as a parameter of our API Request.
 This is how we can utilize the `useState` hook.
-You can also store the response in another state and render it in your application as I have done above.
+You can also store the response in another state and render it in your application, as I have done above.

 ### useEffect

 We can use this Hook in cases like fetching data from an API whenever a component is loaded, removed, or updated.
-For example, we might want to display a list of popular songs on the home page of our music app whenever it is loaded.
+For example, we might want to display a list of popular songs on the homepage of our music app whenever it is loaded.

 To start using the `useEffect` hook, we need to import it: